 SHAKEN Governance Model

 This section introduces a governance model to support STI, defining two additional functional entities: an STI Governance Authority (STI-GA) and an STI Policy Administrator (STI-PA).
-Section 5.1 defines baseline requirements that lead to this model and section 5.2 defines the roles and responsibilities of these functional elements and the relationship of the STI-PA to the STI Certification Authority (STI-CA) and Service Provider.
+Section 5.1 defines baseline requirements that lead to this model, and section 5.2 defines the roles and responsibilities of these functional elements and the relationship of the STI-PA to the STI Certification Authority (STI-CA) and Service Provider.

 Requirements for Governance of Certificate Management